Ordnance Survey Bench Marks

-The network has had little maintenance since the early 1980s when satellite technology took over.
-Many bench marks are now “lost” due to building work, demolition and the widening of roads.
+The network of bench marks has had little maintenance since the early 1980s when satellite technology took over.
+Many bench marks are now “lost” due to building work, demolition, and the widening of roads.

-In order to talk consistantly about the height of something (or its altitude) we need to establish point of reference.
-The most common point of reference you will come across it “above sea level”.
-But what does “above sea level” mean because the level of the sea goes up and down with the tides?
+To talk consistently about the height of something (or its altitude) we need to establish a point of reference.
+The most common point of reference you will come across is “above sea level”.
+But what does “above sea level” mean as the level of the sea goes up and down with the tides?

-Between 1915 and 1921 very accurate measurements of tide heights were made at Newlyn in Cornwall.
-From these measurements an average, or mean, tide height was calculated and this is “sea level”.
+Between 1915 and 1921 accurate measurements of tide heights were made at the end of Newlyn pier in Cornwall.
+From these measurements an average, or mean, tide height was calculated, and this is “sea level”.
 All heights are measured relative to the mean tide level at Newlyn.
 Before this, other data were in use.
-The 1840 levelling was carried out using a reference point at St John’s Church in Liverpool for “sea level“.
-From 1844 this was changed and “sea level” was measured relative to a tidal pole at Victoria Dock in Liverpool.
+The 1840 levelling was carried out using a datum at St John’s Church in Liverpool (now demolished).
+From 1844 this was changed, and the datum was a tidal pole at Victoria Dock in Liverpool.
 There were other measuring points, but Liverpool and Newlyn are the main two as far as Great Britain is concerned.

-When we say “above sea level” what we are saying is above the calculated mean tide level, or Ordnance Datum, at Newlyn, or N. This is abbreviated to ODN – Ordnance Datum Newlyn.
+Today, when we say “above sea level” what we are saying is above the calculated mean tide level, or Ordnance Datum, at Newlyn.
+This is abbreviated to ODN – Ordnance Datum Newlyn.

 The height of all the bench marks was established in a process called levelling and measures the heigh relative to an Ordnance Datum.
-There were three such levelling carried out.
+There were three such levelling exercises carried out for England.
 The first took place between 1840 and 1860.
-The second levelling was carried out between 1912 and 1921 or the third levelling carried out between 1951 and 1956.
+The second levelling was carried out between 1912 and 1921 and the third levelling was carried out between 1951 and 1956.
 The second and third levelling process were relative to ODN.

 Fundamental bench marks

-Unlike other types of bench marks, the fundamental bench mark (FBM) is still in use and are maintained by the Ordnance Survey.
+Unlike other types of bench marks, the fundamental bench mark (FBM) is still in use and they are maintained by the Ordnance Survey.
 There are 180 FBMs and they provide the basic levelling framework across the country.
 They are located about 40 km apart along lines of levelling.
 There is a brass bolt at the top of a small concrete pillar which is used for everyday purposes.
-There are two further reference points (a gunmetal bolt and a flint in a hurried chamber) which are used for principal levelling.
+For more accurate measurement there are two further reference points: a gunmetal bolt and a flint in a hurried chamber.

-The next most common type of bench mark is the flush bracket.
-These are common on Ordnance Survey trig points, bridges and church buildings.
+After the FBM the next type of bench mark is the flush bracket (FL BR).
+These are common on Ordnance Survey trig points, bridges, and church buildings.
 It is a metal plate about 9cm wide and 17.5cm tall.
-They are spaced about 1½km apart along all levelling lines and also at important junctions of secondary levelling lines.
+They are spaced about 1½km apart along levelling lines and at important junctions of secondary levelling lines.
 Each bracket carries a unique reference number.
 The height is measured at the top of the arrow on the face via a small metal platform that attaches using the two slots at the top.

 Flush brackets are spaced about 1½ km apart along lines of levelling.

-These are not very common.
-Like a flush bracket, the are mounted on vertical surfaces and consist of a small metal plate with the letters O S B M and a small arrow cast into it.
+These are not common.
+Like a flush bracket, they are mounted on vertical surfaces and consist of a small metal plate with the letters O S B M and a small arrow cast into it.
 A bracket projects from the base of the metal plate.
 There are about 260 of these known to have been used and as far as I can tell only 33 have survived.

 Bolt bench marks are mushroom-headed brass bolts engraved with the letters ‘OSBM’ and an arrow.
 They are normally found in horizontal surfaces like steps, foundations or concrete blocks.
 The bolt has a 60mm diameter.

 The cut mark is ubiquitous and can be found on houses, walls, stones, churches … even boulders.
 They consist of a cut bar with an arrow below.
-There are some cut marks where the arrow is above the bar (I have no idea why).
 The height is measured at the horizontal bar and they are always on vertical surfaces.
 You will sometimes come across an inverted cut mark; this normally indicates that the cut mark has been cancelled and shows that it may have been relocated.

-The bolt bench mark are similar to a cut mark and appear on vertical surfaces.
+The bolt bench mark looks like a cut mark and appear on vertical surfaces.
 The cut mark is accompanied by a small metal bolt.
 The bolt can be incorporated into the bar or to one side.
-PA Bolts tend to be placed before 1921 so are frequently measured relative to other datum points.
+PA Bolts tend to be placed before 1921 so are frequently measured relative to other datum points (i.e. Liverpool).

 Rivet or Pivot